matthew-rollitt/ProcessingWorshop/README.md

 # Exercise 1: Intro and Drawing shapes

-For the first example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.
+For the first example we are going to introduce you to processing and then do a quick exercise to introduce you to programming.

 Please copy this into a new sketch/pde to start this exercise [Hello world](/Exercises/Hello_world/Hello_world.pde)